Lunjun Zhang

 International Conference on Learning Representations (ICLR), 2024

-A foundation model for self-driving that explicitly reasons in both 3D space and time.
+A foundation world model for self-driving that explicitly reasons in both 3D space and time.

 Lunjun Zhang, Anqi Joyce Yang, Yuwen Xiong, Sergio Casas, Bin Yang, Mengye Ren, Raquel Urtasun